-- Radio Theater–work in small groups and creat their own radio theater performance (pick up FREE this live sound effects checklist)
+- Radio Theater–work in small groups and create their own radio theater performance (pick up FREE this live sound effects checklist)

 - Costume design–read the production you are rehearsing and design for the production

-- Devise a theater piece— focuse on the themes in the play or musical you are producing but take a different slant
+- Devise a theater piece— focus on the themes in the play or musical you are producing but take a different slant structuring an improvisation

 - Technical theater–view video clips about various Broadway productions.
 I have a blog post about this at Never Underestimate the Influence of Teaching with Videos